 Interest rates under the ABL Term Loan are based, at our election, on either LIBOR or a base rate, as defined in the Amended Agreement, plus a spread over the index elected that ranges from 1.75% to 2.25% for LIBOR rate loans and from 0.75% to 1.25% for base rate loans, both dependent on the amount of Average Excess Availability (as defined in the Amended Agreement).
-During the year ended December 31, 2016, the average interest rate on the ABL Term Loan was approximately 2.23%.
+During the year ended December 31, 2017, the average interest rate on the ABL Term Loan was approximately 2.83%.

 We have received and expect to continue receiving patronage credits under the ABL Term Loan.
 Patronage credits are distributions of profits from banks in the Farm Credit system, which are cooperatives that are required to distribute profits to their members.
 Patronage distributions, which are generally made in cash, are received in the year after they are earned.
 Patronage credits are recorded as a reduction to interest expense in the year earned.
-After giving effect to expected patronage distributions, the effective net interest rate on the ABL Term Loan was approximately 1.5%.
+After giving effect to expected patronage distributions, the effective net interest rate on the ABL Term Loan was approximately 2.1% during the year ended December 31, 2017.